 No person, and no firm, proves as competent as it thinks it is.
 A constant inward challenge should derive from the conscience of a strategy that harps away at the edges of arrogance or blind execution, gnawing at the edges asking: What next?
 What can be better?
 What do we still need to do to become what we want to become?
 What do we need to stay good at?
 What can we abandon?
 How do we surprise ourselves?

 12 Characteristics of Strategy: Is and Is Not

-- Determines what practices the firm need’s to be good at, not a list of the current competencies and practices.
+- Defines what types of practices a firm need’s to be good at, not a list of the current competencies and practices.

 - Describes the path toward aspirations, along with the aspirations.
 It answers the why and what, not the how.

 - Acts as a dynamic guide to reaching a vision, not as a static home for a paragraph about the vision.

 - Captures a set of intentions that enable agility, not a prescription for it.

 - Documents a set of flexible guidelines for navigating through the future as it unfolds, not a declarative set of assumptions about the future.